-APPENDIX A Regional representation PART 1 The opportunity to match anecdotal experience to research Mandate Seeing how much in common those with diverse viewpoints have on this topic PART 2 Learning more About the Commission Understanding more about regional complexity PART 3 Hearing other perspectives Project Process Meeting diverse group of people with viewpoints PART 4 Working toward consensus Project team PART 5 Meeting new people Open and respectful dialogue we had Detailed Recommendations The open exchange with staff NAME of the second s APPENDIX A-1 Meeting Summaries Set up as an independent commission Gaining a greater sense of my community (Matro Vancouver) Gaining a greater sense of my community (Metro Vancouver) Holping to solve a problem that affects so many Helping to solve a problem that affects so many Opportunity to make a contribution to our future Opportunity to make a contribution to our future Being part of a possible solution to a problem.
-I have experienced for ever 22 years • Being part of a possible solution to a problem, I have experienced for over 33 years • Opportunity to shape an important public policy initiative that impacts all of the region • I believe the Commissioners were from a diverse group expressing many different viewpoints, from all area in the Lower Mainland • What areas require improvement? • Time frame • More time to bring Commissioners together especially for a Commission as large as this one • More time Understanding time commitments Similar broad background, structure Longer timeframe Consider the necessary phases of background work • Timeline should be considered Smaller but more frequent project updates between meetings Have more reasonable timeline for such a complex topic Establish a mandate that all decision-makers can own • I think we'd have had higher consistent commission members participation with attention paid to setting up the schedule early.
+APPENDIX A Regional representation PART 1 \circ The opportunity to match anecdotal experience to research Mandate Seeing how much in common those with diverse viewnoints have on this tonic PART 2 Jearning more Commission Understanding more about regional complexity Hearing other perspectives Project Process Meeting diverse group of people with viewpoints PART 4 Working toward consensus Project team Meeting new neonle PART 5 Open and respectful dialogue we had Detailed Recommendations The open exchange with staff Working with a very diverse group with different perspectives led to lots of learning APPENDIX A-1 Meeting Opportunity to contribute to an important issue Summaries Opportunity to contribute to an important issue The diversity and strength of the Commissioners The diversity and strength of the commissioners The support provided by the Secretariat The support provided by the secretariat Set up as an independent commission Set up as an independent community (Matra Vancouver) Gaining a greater conce of my community (Matra Vancouver) Gaining a greater sense of my community (wetro vancouver) Descripting to solve a problem that affects so many Opportunity to make a contribution to our future Opportunity to make a contribution to our future Being part of a passible solution to a problem.
+I have experienced for ever 22 years O Being part of a possible solution to a problem, i have experienced for over 55 years • Opportunity to shape an important public policy initiative that impacts all of the region • I believe the Commissioners were from a diverse group expressing many different viewpoints, from all area in the Lower Mainland • what areas require improvement? • Time frame • More time to bring Commissioners together especially for a Commission as large as this one • More time • Understanding time commitments Similar broad background, structure • Longer timeframe Consider the necessary phases of background work Imeline should be considered Smaller but more frequent project updates between meetings • Have more reasonable timeline for such a complex topic Establish a mandate that all decision-makers can own • I think we'd have had higher consistent commission members participation with attention paid to setting up the schedule early.
 Not helpful to have a well-selected group where people can't participate so don't get all viewpoints consistently More frequent updates or meetings, more advance time to read material • More time for preparing Use model of Executive Director, Chair and Vice-Chair working together in the state Name of the State mobility